 Habilitar tus propios sueños cuenta.

 Randy enabled others’ dreams.
 That was his path.
 Mine is different.
 I am learning to enable my own.
-Learning that this is not selfish but necessary.
+Learning that this is both essential and earned.
 No es egoísta sino necesario.
-I cannot help others find their dreams if I have abandoned my own.
+Helping others find their dreams begins with tending to my own.

 5. It is never too late to become who you wanted to be.